As an Amazon Associate, I earn from qualifying purchases.

 a turkey and rice casserole in a white baking dish topped with cilantro.

 This delicious and easy recipe for turkey casserole with rice is a delicious and simple way to use up leftover turkey.
-This healthy dish creates a completely new and exciting dinner that the whole family will love.
+This tasty one-pot dish with black beans and enchilada sauce creates a completely new and exciting dinner that the whole family will love.

 Ingredients